paluh/purescript-undefined-is-not-a-problem/README.md

 ## Usage

 Let me start with imports.
-This is a literate Purescript example (run as a part of test suite) so we need them.
+This is a literate PureScript example (run as a part of the test suite) so we need them.

 ```purescript
 module Test.README where